 January 8, 2004: The clumsily named Apple iPod + HP, a Hewlett-Packard-branded iPod, makes it debut at the Consumer Electronics Show in Las Vegas.

-Shown off by Hewlett-Packard CEO Carly Fiorina, the prototype device is colored blue, the color used for HP’s branding.
+Shown off by Hewlett-Packard CEO Carly Fiorina, the prototype device is blue, the color used for HP’s branding.
 By the time it arrives on the market later that year, however, the device is the same shade of white as the regular iPod.
-It doesn’t hang around for long.
+It doesn’t hang around for long, either.

-Apple + HP = Not a meaningful collaboration
+Apple iPod + HP = Not a meaningful collaboration

 On paper, the collaboration between Hewlett-Packard and Apple seemed to come out of left field.
 There was, however, shared history between the two companies.
-Most famously, Steve Jobs’ “career” had started when, as a kid, he looked up HP co-founder Bill Hewlett in the phone book and wound up getting a summer job at the company.
+As a kid, Steve Jobs looked up HP co-founder Bill Hewlett in the phone book.
+He wound up getting a summer job at the company.
 HP also employed Steve Wozniak during the time he worked on the Apple-1 and Apple II computers.

-Over the years, Apple recruited a number of high-performing individuals from HP, which had a reputation as being an enormously well-run company.
-HP had a campus in Cupertino, which it kept until 2010, when it sold the land to Apple to build Apple Park.
+Over the years, Apple recruited a number of high-performing individuals from HP, too.
+And HP maintained a campus in Cupertino until 2010, when it sold the land to Apple to build Apple Park.

-Regardless of these ties, the Apple iPod + HP never came across like a meaningful collaboration between both companies.
+Regardless of these ties, the Apple iPod + HP never came across like a meaningful collaboration between the two companies.

 Steve Jobs’ smart strategy

-By 2004, Jobs had backed down on his hard line view that the iTunes Music Store should never be available on a non-Mac computer.
-The service had expanded to Windows PCs in late 2003, although HP was the only Windows manufacturer that got its own iPod variant.
+By 2004, Jobs had backed down on his hard-line view that the iTunes Music Store should never be available on a non-Mac computer.
+The service had expanded to Windows PCs in late 2003.
+However, HP was the only Windows manufacturer that ever got its own iPod variant.

 In fact, the HP iPod deal may have been a smart bit of corporate jiu-jitsu on Apple’s part.
-In a 2015 Medium post, titled “How Steve Jobs Fleeced Carly Fiorina,” journalist Steven Levy suggests that the move was a strategic one to block HP from installing Windows Media Store on their PCs.
+In a 2015 Medium post, titled “How Steve Jobs Fleeced Carly Fiorina,” journalist Steven Levy suggested that the move was a strategic one to block HP from installing Windows Media Store on the company’s PCs.
 While HP did indeed get an HP-branded iPod, soon afterward Apple upgraded its own iPod — thereby making HP’s version outdated.
 Levy writes:

 In short, Fiorina’s “good friend” Steve Jobs blithely mugged her and HP’s shareholders.
 By getting Fiorina to adopt the iPod as HP’s music player, Jobs had effectively gotten his software installed on millions of computers for free, stifled his main competitor, and gotten a company that prided itself on invention to declare that Apple was a superior inventor.
 And he lost nothing, except the few minutes it took him to call Carly Fiorina and say he was sorry she got canned.

 Ultimately, the deal failed to deliver the kind of sales figures HP hoped for.
 On July 29, 2005, HP terminated the deal, although the company was contractually obligated to install iTunes on its computers until January 2006.
-Some time later, it launched its own Compaq audio player, which failed to make waves.
+Eventually, it launched its own Compaq audio player, which failed to make waves.

 Do you remember the Apple iPod + HP?
 Were you first exposed to iTunes through an HP computer?
 Let us know in the comments below.